Melanie M. Wall

 Mailman School of Public Health

-I am the director of the Division of Biostatistics in the New York State Psychiatric Institute (NYSPI) and Columbia University psychiatry
+I am the director of Mental Health Data Science in the New York State Psychiatric Institute (NYSPI) and Columbia University psychiatry

 research projects related to psychiatry.
 I have worked extensively with modeling complex multilevel and multimodal data

 on a wide array of psychosocial public health and psychiatric research questions in both clinical